 3. Howard Gardener-Multiple Intelligences (8)

-He proposed eight theories in his book ‘Frames of Mind: The Theory of Multiple Intelligence’.He laid emphasis on both biological as well as cultural aspects in the development of intelligence.
+He proposed eight theories in his book ‘Frames of Mind: The Theory of Multiple Intelligence’.He emphasized both biological as well as cultural aspects in the development of intelligence.

 Using Multiple Intelligences in the Classrooms: